benc/benc.github.io/_posts/2015-06-18-dropbox-sync-photos-across-devices.md

 comments: true
 ---

 I like to take lots of pictures.
 I also have multiple macs running, and I wanted some of the photos to appear on one mac, and some of them on the other.
-I also want to have these photos imported in Photos.app.
+I also want to have these photos imported in [Apple Photos](http://www.apple.com/osx/photos/).

 The thing is: how do you link up a smartphone (iPhone in my case, but the same thing could be said from any other smartphone) and create a unified photo library out of it, on multiple machines?